openwallet-foundation-labs/tsp/docs/src/custom-vids.md

 ## Traits

-The `Store` accepts any private or verified VID that implements The `PrivateVid` and `VerifiedVid` traits, respectively.
+The `Store` accepts any private or verified VID that implements the `PrivateVid` and `VerifiedVid` traits, respectively.
 Each of these traits defines methods to get the VID string itself and methods to get the key material:

 ```rust